-APTORUM GROUP LIMITED May 14, 2021
+APTORUM GROUP LIMITED June 1, 2022

-Up to 2,769,231 Class A Ordinary Shares and Warrants to Purchase up to 2,769,231 Class A Ordinary Shares
+Warrants to Purchase up to 2,729,231 Class A Ordinary Shares

-The prospectus relates to a best-efforts offering up to 2,769,231 Class A Ordinary Shares and warrants to purchase up to 2,769,231 Class A Ordinary Shares, (the "Offering") of Aptorum Group Limited (referred to herein as "we", "us", "our", "Registrant", or the "Company"), at a public offering price of \$3.25 per share and related warrant.
-Each Class A Ordinary Share is being sold together with one warrant to purchase one Class A Ordinary Share.
-Each warrant will have an exercise price per share equal to 100% of the of the combined public offering price per Class A Ordinary Share and related warrant in this offering, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+The prospectus relates to a best-efforts offering up to 2,769,231 Class A Ordinary Shares and warrants to purchase up to 2,769,231 Class A Ordinary Shares, (the "Offering") of Aptorum Group Limited (referred to herein as "we", "us", "our", "Registrant", or the "Company"), at a public offering price of \$3.25 per share and related warrant that the Company completed on October 2, 2020.
+Each Class A Ordinary Share was sold together with one warrant to purchase one Class A Ordinary Share.
+Each warrant has an exercise price per share equal to \$3.25, is immediately exercisable and expires on the fifth anniversary of the original issuance date.
 We also registered the Class A Ordinary Shares underlying the warrants issued to the placement agent in the offering.

 Our Class A Ordinary Shares are traded on The NASDAQ Global Market under the symbol "APM" and the Professional Compartment of Euronext in Paris under the Euronext ticker symbol "APM."
-On May 13, 2021, the last reported sale price of our Class A Ordinary Shares as reported on The NASDAQ Global Market was \$2.37 per share.
+On May 27, 2022, the last reported sale price of our Class A Ordinary Shares as reported on The NASDAQ Global Market was \$1.27 per share.
 There is no established public trading market for the warrants and we do not expect a market to develop.
 We do not intend to apply for listing of the warrants on any securities exchange or other nationally recognized trading system.
 Without an active trading market, the liquidity of the warrants will be limited.